-In FY2022 fixed remuneration was increased for the five executives at an average increase of 6.67%.
-This was done to align remuneration with comparative roles.
+In FY2023 fixed remuneration was increased for the three executives at an average increase of 4.45%.

 2. Short Term Incentive (Cash Bonus)

 Executives including the Chief Executive Officer but not the Executive Chairman are eligible to participate in an annual short term cash incentive which delivers rewards by way of cash bonuses, subject to the achievement of the Group financial performance targets.